Redemption (Shadows Fall song)

 "Redemption" is the lead single from the album Threads of Life by American heavy metal band Shadows Fall.
 The song has a thrash melodic with heavy riffs.
 The song made its premiere on Sirius Radio's Hard Attack station on February 16, 2007 and was released on iTunes on February 20.
 The song was sent to radio in March.
 On December 6, 2007, Redemption was nominated for a Grammy for Best Metal Performance.
 It appeared on the game Madden NFL 08.

+The bands lead singer Brian Fair stated "The song is a celebration of the power of music and the human voice as an agent of change."

 Track listing

 Music video

 The band filmed a music video for "Redemption", directed by Zach Merck.
 The video shows the band playing the song on a roof.
 It was filmed in Los Angeles.

 Chart position

 The song peaked at #36 on the Billboard 200 mainstream rock chart.